 Image SEO

-Stands for image Search Engine Optimisation and is important for optimising your images.
-Search Engines cannot read images, they can only read text.
+Stands for image Search Engine Optimization and is important for optimising your images.
+Search engines cannot read images, they can only read text.

 Inbound links